 Begin by choosing “New campaign” from the shortcuts.
-Name your campaign and enter the “ROI settings” values, then go to “Campaign scenario”.
+Name your campaign and enter the “ROI settings” values if you wish to activate the calculation of your campaign ROI, then go to “Campaign scenario”.

 Select starting channel and population